wp-plugins/ns-google-sheets-connector/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.2.1 =
-* Completely rewrote plugin and token functions for better compatibility
+* Added token to database for better handling